nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

 # Mental Imagery in Multimodal Models

-Collect feed-forward activations from a LLaVA (vision-language) model on COCO images and save them to Parquet for analysis.
+This code collects feed-forward activations from a LLaVA (vision-language) model on COCO images and saves them to Parquet for analysis.

 ## Setup
 ```bash